mbarwick83/mailchimp/README.md

-# MailChimp API for Laravel 5.*
+# MailChimp oAuth API package for Laravel 5.+*

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-Stupid Simple MailChimp oAuth API package for Laravel 5.*. **Note, this package is designed for applications that require users to authenticate via oAuth and handle requests on their behalf.
+Simple MailChimp oAuth API package for Laravel 5.+. **Note, this package is designed for applications that require users to authenticate via oAuth and handle requests on their behalf.
 Developed specifcally for [gethulahoop.com](https://www.gethulahoop.com)**

 **_Documentation coming soon.
 Refer to source functions for now._**